 - Plaque in the artery ruptures and blood cell fragments (platelets) clump together to form blood clots.
 These blood clots can partly or fully block a carotid artery.

-- A piece of plaque or blood clot breaks away from the carotid artery wall, travel through the bloodstream and get stuck in one of the brain's smaller arteries, blocking blood flow.
+- A piece of plaque or blood clot breaks away from the carotid artery wall, travels through the bloodstream, and gets stuck in one of the brain's smaller arteries, blocking blood flow.

 Artery Blockage Increasing Risk of a Stroke

 The carotid artery carries blood through the neck to the brain.
 When plaque builds up in the arteries, it increases the risk of a stroke.
 W. Darrin Clouse, MD, discusses the causes, symptoms and treatment.
 View carotid artery disease transcript.